The-Back-Room/The-Back-Room.github.io/docs/windows-themes/miscellaneous/macos-abstract.md

 * **Cursors**: Navigate to the `2 - Cursors` folder and copy the `Concept` folder into `C:\Windows\Cursors`.
 * **Themes**: Navigate to the `3 - Themes` folder and copy the `.theme` files into `C:\Windows\Resources\Themes`.

+**Note**: A SFX installer is planned to be released at a later date to simplify the installation.
+We have yet to build and upload it for the tme being.

 ---

 [Back to Miscellaneous Themes](/windows-themes/miscellaneous){: .btn .btn-secondary .btn-md }